travjbarnes/graphql-backend/README.md

   - `PRISMA_MANAGEMENT_API_SECRET`
   - `DB_USER` and `DB_PASSWORD` are the credentials to connect to the Postgres database.
   - `APP_SECRET` is the secret we use to sign user [JWTs](https://en.wikipedia.org/wiki/JSON_Web_Token).
+- `yarn codegen` generates a) the typed Prisma client and b) types for the front-facing schema
 - `docker-compose up -d` starts the Prisma server.
+- `yarn prisma deploy` deploys the Prisma datamodel to the Prisma server
 - `yarn dev` runs the backend server locally.

 ## Development workflows